The Perfect 1 to 2 Days in Saguaro National Park Itinerary

 Cactus Forest Loop

-This main drive through a scenic area of the park only covers a small part of it, but it is well worth it and should be a top priority on your Saguaro National Park itinerary.
+This main drive through a scenic area of the park only covers a small part of it, but it is well worth it and should be a top priority on your itinerary.
 In fact, if you are going to spend only one day in Saguaro National Park, your best bet may to spend it on this loop.

 There are many spots to pull over to read the interpretive signs with facts about the Sonoran Desert and to see views of giant saguaros, the Rincon Mountains to the west, the Catalina mountains to the north, and even the Santa Rita mountains far to the south.